Toby4/chatv3/README.md

 chatv3
 ======

-A simple chat system with PHP and Ajax.
+A simple chat system with PHP, ajax and a text file.

+**Note**: The successor to this is [anon-chat](https://github.com/montyjanderson/anon-chat)